SOLAR-group/TAWOS/README.md

 You can contribute by extending the dataset both in depth and breadth, by adding new projects, as well as new features.
 The database schema creation script is available [here](TAWOS_Database_Schema_Creation_Script.sql).

-Please create an Issue and inform us of any problem with the data, or create pull requests to add your contribution to the dataset.
+Please create an Issue here on GitHub and inform us of any problem with the data, or create pull requests to add your contribution to the dataset.

 Thank You!

+## Last update
+7 October 2022

 ## Contacts
 Vali Tawosi vali.tawosi@ucl.ac.uk